-Criteria for selection Definition Functional (F) Stakeholders formally responsible for adaptation (decision makers/implementing actors; actors affected by decisions on adaptation actions): due to their function they affect change, or are affected by the response.
-Geographical location (G) Actors with no function for adaptation can become relevant because of geographical exposure to climate change (e.g. municipalities).
-Geographical focus can be important too (e.g. water basin authorities).
-They can be relevant for their adaptive capacity, that can depend on wise climate change policies but also on independent factors (socio-economic, demographic statuses, etc.) Dimension (Global/Natio nal/Regional/ Local) Knowledge and abilities (K) Actors with certain knowledge and skills related to adaptation or climate change risks and system, or more general regional knowledge Hierarchical level (H) Enables the identification of decision makers and other de facto influential stakeholders which hinder/facilitate adaptation exist for climate adaptation which are reported in the table below and may serve as a reference for local adaptation processes.
+Criteria for Definition selection Functional Challebolders formally represible for adaptation (desision Functional Stakenolaers jormally responsible for adaptation (decision (F) makers/implementing actors; actors affected by decisions on adaptation ., actions): due to their function they affect change or are affected by the denois).
+The to their function they diject change, of the dijected by the response.
+Geographical Actors with no function for adaptation can become relevant because of location aeographical exposure to climate change (e.g. municipalities).
+Geographical Dimension geographical exposure to enhance enange (e.g. manipulates).
+Geographical (G) focus can be important too (e.g. water basin authorities).
+They can be relevant (Global/Natio for their adaptive capacity, that can depend on wise climate change policies nal/Regional/ but also on independent factors (socio-economic, demographic statuses, etc.) Local) Knowledge Actors with certain knowledge and skills related to adaptation or climate and abilities change risks and system, or more general regional knowledge (К) Hierarchical Enables the identification of decision makers and other de facto influential level stakeholders which hinder/ facilitate adaptation (H) - exist for climate adaptation which are reported in the table below and may serve as a reference for local adaptation processes.
 The roles of the stakeholders can be matched with the criteria used for identifying the stakeholders.
 The result of this step should be a list (eventually adjusted) of standard roles for the area under inquiry.